petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/configuring-mail/configuring-default-email-senders.md

 ---
 # Configuring Default Email Senders

 By default, emails sent by Liferay DXP use the name and email address as the default admin user.
 This behavior can be configured for each of the different email types.
-To change the default email sender for most applications, follow these steps:
+Some applications don't use the default email sender, and you must configure their email senders independently.
+You can configure email senders through the UI or through their individual [portal properties](#using-portal-properties-to-override-the-default-email-sender-for-a-specific-application).

+!!! note
+    Default values for these applications' email senders are set in the [portal properties](#using-portal-properties-to-configure-the-default-email-sender).

+## Changing the Default Email Sender

-1. Open the *Product Menu* and navigate to the *Control Panel* &rarr; *Configuration* &rarr; *Instance Settings*.
+1. Open the *Global Menu* and navigate to the *Control Panel* &rarr; *Configuration* &rarr; *Instance Settings*.

    ![Locating the Email configuration option in the Instance Settings menu.](./configuring-default-email-senders/images/01.png)